blentley/ForecastingElectricityDemand/README.md

 Let's add air temperature as an overlay over that same period:
 ![DemandInclTemp](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/TempOverlay.PNG)

 What is evident is that as temperature rose, so did demand.
-It's not a perfectly aligned because we are comparing the whole of region and the air temperature observed at a single location, but it's pretty close.

 The BOM confirms this extreme weather event in their January 2016 summary:
 >"Two heatwaves, over 11-14 and 19-21 January, resulted Observatory Hill recording 8 days above 30 °C, well above the average of 3 days and the most hot days since January 1991."
 http://www.bom.gov.au/climate/current/month/nsw/archive/201601.sydney.shtml

+It's not a perfectly aligned because we are comparing the whole of NSW and the air temperature observed at a single location, but there is a relationship present.

-Let's remove the time-series sequencing and plot temperature against demand to understand the relationship independent of time:
+Let's remove the time-series sequencing and plot temperature against demand to understand this relationship independent of time:
 ![DemandTemp](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/DemandTemp.PNG)

 We can see a clear U-shape forming between electricity demand and temperature.
 As temperature rises, people use more air conditioning, so demand rises.
 Simiarly, as temperature falls, people use more heating, so demand rises.
 There remains a 'sweet spot' of mild temperature between approximately 17 and 21 degrees Celsius where demand is lowest.
 The plot above has split the points by Weekdays and Weekends to show the comparatively lower demand on weekends due to large sections of the businesses sector not operating.